tdmalone/working-plusplus/README.md

 * Option to deduct karma automatically for swearing (with customisable word list?)
 * Record and make accessible how many karma points someone has _given_
 * Enhance messages to support interpolation of variables such as score and name of user or thing **(in progress, see [#1](https://github.com/tdmalone/working-plusplus/pull/1))**
+* Set up a Dockerfile to make local development easier (i.e. to not require Node, Yarn or Postgres)

 ## License